 Juha-Pekka Tolvanen, MetaCase CEO

-Juha-Pekka is a regular speaker at industry events and conferences — with keynotes at Code Generation Conference and ACM/IEEE Conference on Model Driven Engineering Languages and Systems, and panels at Dr. Dobb's Architecture&Design World, OOPSLA/SPLASH and OOP.
+Juha-Pekka is a regular speaker at industry events and conferences — with keynotes at Code Generation Conference and ACM/IEEE Conference on Model Driven Engineering Languages and Systems, and panels at Architecture&Design World, OOPSLA/SPLASH, OOP and SPLC.
 Juha-Pekka co-started the OOPSLA workshops on Domain-Specific Modeling in 2001 and has been on the organizing committee since.
-He is also a member of IFIP WG8.1 Method Engineering task group and has recently co-edited a special issues on Domain-Specific Modeling for IEEE Software and SoSyM Journal.
+He is also a member of IFIP WG8.1 Method Engineering task group and has co-edited a special issues on Domain-Specific Modeling for IEEE Software and SoSyM Journal.

 Juha-Pekka holds a Ph.D. in computer science from the University of Jyväskylä, Finland (best national dissertation award 1999).
 He received his Master's degree (econ.) in 1990 and Licentiate degree in 1994.
 He is also an adjunct professor (docent on software development methods) at the University of Jyväskylä.